-- The surface waters of the District shall be free from substances in amounts or combinations that do any one of the following: - (a) Settle to form objectionable deposits; - (b) Float as debris, scum, oil, or other matter to form nuisances; - (c) Produce objectionable odor, color, taste, or turbidity; - (d) Cause injury to, are toxic to, or produce adverse physiological or behavioral changes in humans, plants, or animals; - (e) Produce undesirable or nuisance aquatic life or result in the dominance of nuisance species; or - (f) Impair the biological community that naturally occurs in the waters or depends on the waters for its survival and propagation. - For the waters of the District with multiple designated uses, the most stringent standards or criteria shall govern. - 1104.3 Class A waters shall be free of discharges of untreated sewage, litter and unmarked, submerged or partially submerged, man-made structures that would constitute a hazard to the users.
+- The surface waters of the District shall be free from substances in amounts or combinations that do any one of the following: - (a) Settle to form objectionable deposits; - (b) Float as debris, scum, oil, or other matter to create a nuisance; - (c) Produce objectionable odor, color, taste, or turbidity; - (d) Cause injury to, are toxic to, or produce adverse physiological or behavioral changes in humans, plants, or animals; - (e) Produce undesirable or nuisance aquatic life or result in the dominance of nuisance species; or - (f) Impair the biological community that naturally occurs in the waters or depends upon the waters for its survival and propagation. - For the waters of the District with multiple designated uses, the most stringent standards or criteria shall govern. - Class A waters shall be free of discharges of untreated sewage, litter and unmarked submerged or partially submerged man-made structures that would constitute a hazard to the users of Class A waters. - The aesthetic qualities of Class B waters shall be maintained.
+Construction, placement or mooring of facilities not primarily and directly water oriented is prohibited in, on, or over Class B waters unless: - (a) The facility is for the general public benefit and service, and - (b) Land based alternatives are not available. - Class C streams shall be maintained to support aquatic life and shall not be placed in pipes. - Within tidally influenced Class C waters, concentrations of chlorophyll a in free-floating microscopic aquatic plants (algae) shall not exceed levels that result in ecologically undesirable consequences such as reduced water clarity, low dissolved oxygen, food supply imbalances, proliferation of species deemed potentially harmful to aquatic life or humans or aesthetically objectionable conditions or otherwise render tidal waters unsuitable for designated uses.

-- The aesthetic qualities of Class B waters shall be maintained.
-Construction, placement or mooring of facilities not primarily and directly water oriented is prohibited in, on or over Class B waters unless: - (a) The facility is for the general public benefit and service, and - (b) Land based alternatives are not available. - 1104.5 Class C streams shall be maintained to support aquatic life and shall not be placed in pipes. - 1104.6 Class E waters shall be free of unmarked submerged or partially submerged man-made objects that pose a hazard to users of these waters.

-Unless otherwise stated, the numeric criteria that shall be met to attain and maintain designated uses are as follows (Tables 1 through 3):
+- 1104.7 Class E waters shall be free of unmarked submerged or partially submerged man-made objects that pose a hazard to users of these waters. - Unless otherwise stated, the numeric criteria that shall be met to attain and maintain designated uses are as follows (Tables 1 through 3):